 \section{New Binary sequences via Cyclic elliptic function fields with odd characteristics}

-Motivated by the construction of the families of the binary sequences with low correlation via the cyclotomic function fields and the structure of cyclic elliptic curves over the finite fields with even characteristic, see \cite{2, 9,3} respectively, we extend the constructions to the cyclic elliptic curves over the finite fields with odd characteristic.
+Motivated by the constructions of binary sequences with low correlation via cyclotomic function fields and cyclic elliptic curves; see \cite{2, 9,3} respectively, we construct a novel family of binary sequences with favorable parameters via the cyclic elliptic function fields over finite fields with odd characteristics.